Mehlville Lions Club History

 great and our services broad, including sight, health, youth, elderly, the environment and disaster relief.

-Our international network has grown to include more than 206 countries and geographic areas.
+Our international network has grown to include more than 147,000 clubs in 206 countries and geographic areas.

 We're a well-run organization with a clear mission,